Codependence and Dependent Personality Disorder

 There is great confusion regarding the terms co-dependent, counter-dependent, and dependent.
 Before we proceed to study the Dependent Personality Disorder in our next article, we would do well to clarify these terms.

 Like dependents (people with Dependent Personality Disorder), codependents depend on other people for their emotional gratification and the performance of both inconsequential and crucial daily and psychological (“ego”) functions.
 They seek to fuse or merge with their significant others.
 By “becoming one” with their intimate partners, codependents are able to actually love themselves by loving others.

 Codependents are needy, demanding, and submissive.
-They suffer from abandonment anxiety and, to avoid being overwhelmed by it, they cling to others and act immaturely.
+They suffer from abandonment anxiety and, to avoid being overwhelmed by it they cling to others and act immaturely.
 These behaviours are intended to elicit protective responses and to safeguard the "relationship" with their companion or mate upon whom they depend.
 Codependents appear to be impervious to abuse.
 No matter how badly mistreated, they remain committed.
 In extreme codependence, this fusion and merger with the significant other lead to “in-house” stalking as the codependent strives to preserve the integrity and cohesion of her personality and the representations of her loved ones within it.

 This is where the "co" in "co-dependence" comes into play.
 By accepting the role of victims, codependents seek to control their abusers and manipulate them.
 It is a danse macabre in which both members of the dyad collaborate.